 - Southwest College of Naturopathic Medicine

-- University of Bridgeport College of Naturopathic Medicine
+- University of Bridgeport School of Naturopathic Medicine

 Q: What is the accreditation system for naturopathic medical programs and schools?

 A: The AANMC recognizes the following accrediting institutions: